 Nutrigentics works in the opposite direction to nutritgenomics and nutritional epigenetics.
 It is how the genes influence an individual’s response to food.

 My mum always told me ‘everyone is special’, and she was right!
 Everyone has their own unique genetic code with various mutations and epigenetic tags.
 This is what makes you, you.
-It is also why your friend can handle ice cream, milk and cheese with no problem, while you get bloating, cramps and diarrhoea.
+It is also why your friend can handle milk with no problem, while you get bloating, cramps and diarrhoea.

 Lactase is the enzyme that metabolises dairy sugar.
 It is coded by a set of genes that are ‘turned off’ in some people, but ‘turned on’ in others.
 Those with the ‘turned on’ lactase genes are called lactase persistent and can enjoy delicious dairy delicacies with no problems at all.
 Meanwhile, their ‘turned off’ counterparts experience discomfort.
 This is one example of nutrigenetics.